fenar/openstack-odl/README.md

 	(a) odl-mitaka-beryllium.yaml<br>
 	--->This Deployment is Tested with Success!<br>
 	(b) odl-newton-boron.yaml<br>
-	--->This Deployment Succeeds but Flaoting IP does not work.<br>
+	--->This Deployment Succeeds but Floating IP does not work.<br>
 	(c) odl-ocata-carbon.yaml<br>
 	--->This Deployment is failing and issue reported to charm-devops team: <br>
 	----->https://bugs.launchpad.net/charm-odl-controller/+bug/1700628<br>